5 COVID-19 Workplace Safety Tips

-By: Grace Hancock
+By Grace Hancock

-For many Americans, this far along into the COVID-19 pandemic reminders like “stay at home,” “wear a mask,” and “practice social distancing” might as well be white noise.
+COVID-19 is still at the top of everyone’s minds even after nearly two years.
+For many Americans, reminders like “wear a mask,” and “practice social distancing” might as well be white noise.
 By now we have all likely heard and/or seen one version or another of the CDC’s guidelines on how to protect against the coronavirus.
-There are constant reminders on social media, signs in stores, and television to do such things as “avoid large crowds” and “keep 6 feet away from others.”
-If you work out of the home, at a retail store or in an office space, for example, you know you aren’t always able to keep away from large crowds or practice social distancing.
+There are constant reminders everywhere to “avoid large crowds” and to “keep 6 feet away from others”.
+If you work outside of the home, then you know you aren’t always able to practice these safety precautions.

-1. Make sure that your choice of face mask is both effective and well-fitted.
+1. Make sure that your choice of face mask is both effective and well-fitted

-Not all types of face coverings are equally effective at protecting against the coronavirus.
+Not all types of face coverings are effective at protecting against the coronavirus.
 Lab testing conducted by CBS News Marketplace with the help of the University of Toronto’s Dalla Lana school of public health uncovered which types of face masks and coverings are most effective at protecting against COVID-19 and which are not.
-The testing revealed that face coverings made of single-layered fabric, made of fabric with a low thread count, or are made of a loose-knit fabric like a scarf, a bandana, or a single-layered gaiter or balaclava, allow coronavirus particles to pass through the fabric and into the mouth and nose of the face-covering wearer.
+The testing revealed that face coverings made of single-layered fabric, fabric with a low thread count, or made of loose-knit fabric allow coronavirus particles to pass through and into the mouth and nose of the face-covering wearer.

-2. Wash and/or sanitize your hands frequently.
+2. Wash and/or sanitize your hands

-3. Clean and disinfect frequently touched surfaces and objects in your workspace.
+3. Clean and disinfect frequently touched surfaces and objects in your workspace

-4. Practice social distancing.
+4. Practice social distancing

 You might find that you are not always able to stay 6 feet apart from others at your work.
-In situations where you are unable to keep a 6 feet distance between yourself and your coworkers, customers, or employers, maintain as much of a distance as possible.
-If you find for example that your workplaces are placed too close together in your office or that there aren’t proper safety precautions in place at a retail store or a restaurant that keep you a safe distance from customers, talk to your employer.
+In situations where you are unable to keep a 6 feet distance between yourself and others, then maintain as much of distance as possible.
+If you find, for example, that your workplaces are too close together in your office or that there aren’t proper safety precautions in place at a retail store or a restaurant that keeps you a safe distance from customers, then talk to your employer.